Archip

 ARCHIP Admissions Committee will evaluate applications against several criteria (content and style, originality and artistic distinction, formal presentation of the portfolio).

-Transfer or Visiting Students of Master Programme:
+Transfer or Visiting Students for the Master Programme:

 If you are applying for the Master programme you will need to complete the Application Form which we will send you after you register your email address with us (see step 7).
 You will also need to attach to this a proof of completed secondary (high) school and undergraduate education (name of the school, year of completion and your degree).